|

 ants might try to colonize or hide.

 Keeping vegetation to a minimum around your home will help.
-First, it will make

-enter your home.
 Trim shrubs and trees so that they do not touch the structure.

-A two foot clearance is best.
+structure is best.
 Make sure that no tree limbs are any closer

 than five feet from the roof.